tower120/epoch_pattern/README.md

 ```
 In this way we can use equal, instead of greater operation.
 It is enough to call update once per each MAX_INT mutations per field, and we are fine with int overflow.
 But now we waste memory for storing epoch tuple.
 If you fine with memory overhead (it may be not that big, after all), you can safely use this method.

-## Final solution.
+## Fixing "Object Epoch" overflow...

-To get rid of memory overhead of previos method, and deal with int overflow, we can somehow "reset" all stored epoch's.
+To get rid of memory overhead of pre-previos method, and deal with int overflow, we can somehow "reset" all stored epoch's.
 In this way, after overflow, in each update we will be forced to recalculate once and store actual epoch.
 IOW have callbacks which set all epoch values to 0.

 Let's separate Epoch (latest "time point", can be moved forward, one per object), and EpochPoint (contains int value, stored "time point").